setms/book/docs/design/analysis.md

   These problems mean that mathematical analysis is usually computationally intractable or at least impractical.
   It's best to measure arrival and service times, store these as metrics, and then scale dynamically based on the collected metrics.
-- Some commands require synchronous processing, because the caller needs a result.
+- Some commands require synchronous processing, because the caller needs a result right away.
-  The latency for processing such commands is the laterncy of the entire process.
+  The latency for processing such commands is the latency of the entire process.
   For asynchronous commands, the latency is just the work for validating the input.
   Use asynchronous commands where possible, to give faster feedback.
 - Split off command/event handlers that have significantly different scaling requirements into their own processes, so